 Fish in the sea are getting smaller.
 Has anyone noticed?

 The story goes the gods recognized the koi for its perseverance and determination and turned it into a golden dragon, the image of power and strength.

-I am always looking for more fish stories from around the globe so if you have any please pass them on my way via my Contact page.
+We are always looking for more fish stories from around the globe so if you have any please pass them on to Mikkel via the Contact page.
 Thanks!